Do not print the syllabus! The information will change regularly, and it will be kept up to date here!

 This is an introductory course focused on the hearing component of speech, speech perception, and language disorders, this course gives students an introduction to the anatomy and function of human hearing, the principles and practice of audiology, and to modern methods, advantages, and disadvantages of addressing hearing loss (such as hearing aids and cochlear implants) for those people who desire to take that path.

-Prior students have reported that this course fulfills the requirements for San Diego State University’s SLHS 0305 (“Hearing Science”) course, and other students have seen similar success elsewhere.
+Other students have seen similar success elsewhere (and should share those articulations with me).
 But naturally, please contact an academic advisor at your institution of choice to clarify what will count for what upon transferring.

 Your final grade is based on the below formula, and will be automatically calculated in Canvas: